-Fortunately, kids are exposed to many math concepts from a very young age — putting puzzles together, sorting objects, and even playing with building blocks.
-These activities all help build a good foundation for math.
+Fortunately, kids start to learn many math concepts from a very young age.
+Putting puzzles together, sorting objects, and even playing with building blocks all help build a good foundation for math.

-Counting is not easy business!
-While your child learns how to count — first with physical objects, then conceptually — they are bound to make mistakes here and there.
+Counting isn’t easy!
+While your child learns how to count—first with physical objects, then conceptually—they’re bound to make mistakes.
 This is perfectly all right.
 Counting will take time to master.

-Most of kids’ initial exposure will be through representational counting.
-This could mean counting the number of strawberries in their lunch box, how many blocks are on the floor, and so on.
-These counting activities will set the stage for a strong foundation in counting.
+Most of kids’ initial math exposure will be through representational counting.
+This could mean counting the number of strawberries in their lunch box or how many blocks are on the floor.
+These simple counting activities create a strong foundation in math.